IsratMomi/IsratMomi/README.md

-I am a student of Software Engineering dept. of Daffodil International University.
+Geaduated from Software Engineering dept. of Daffodil International University.
 I have a big passion in web developing.
 - 👋 Hi, I’m @IsratJahan
 - 👀 I’m interested in machine learning with data science.
 - 🌱 I’m currently staying on advance level of web developing.